Dre Campbell Farm

 Baking soda is a natural fungicide that can help control lawn fungus organically.

-To treat lawn fungus with baking soda, mix 1 tablespoon of baking soda with 5 liters of water.
-Spray it on the affected lawn areas.
+To treat lawn fungus with baking soda, mix one tablespoon of baking soda with five liters of water.
+Spray it on the affected areas of the lawn.

 The baking soda alters the pH level of the treated area, making it difficult for the fungus to continue thriving.